-- Appropriate swimwear must be worn. - Follow the rules of the pool for wearing jewellery. - When long hair poses a safety risk it must be secured.
+- Water polo caps with protective ear cups must be worn. - No jewellery. - When long hair poses a safety risk it must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.